 INTERNAL MARKET SCOREBOARD

+July 2019

-No. 43
+No. 43 (updated version including EU Member States figures)

 EEA EFTA STATES

-of the EUROPEAN ECONOMIC AREA

-March 2019

-43rd Internal Market Scoreboard of the EFTA States

-The Internal Market aims at guaranteeing the free movement of goods, capital, services, and people across the EEA.
+43rd Internal Market Scoreboard of the EFTA States The Internal Market aims at guaranteeing the free movement of goods, capital, services, and people across the EEA.
 A functioning internal market stimulates competition and trade for businesses, improves efficiency, raises quality and helps cut prices for consumers.
 It also improves living and working conditions for all citizens and strengthens environmental standards.
 The purpose of monitoring the Member States' timely compliance with EEA law is to ensure the full benefits of the EEA agreement for all stakeholders.

-Main Findings (situation as at 30 November 2018)

-- O Iceland has improved upon its performance from the previous Scoreboard in May 2018.
+Main Findings (situation as at 30 November 2018) - O Iceland has improved upon its performance from the previous Scoreboard in May 2018.
 With four directives overdue, Iceland's transposition deficit has reduced to 0.5%, equaling its best ever rate.
 Iceland has two directives which have been outstanding for two years or more.
 However, there has been an increase in the number of overdue regulations, from 25 to 35 which translates into a transposition deficit of 1.1%.
 Furthermore, out of these 35, 28 are in the same field, Financial Services.
 Iceland needs to take the necessary action to reduce this deficit and in that regard take specific measures in the field of Financial Services.
 Whilst the number of open infringement cases for Iceland has reduced from 68 to 53, Iceland still has the highest number of open infringement cases of all the EFTA States. - Norway continues to be a top-performer and has the same deficit as in the previous Scoreboard in May 2018 at 0.1%, reflecting one directive that has not been fully transposed into national law on time.
 There has also been a significant decrease in the number of overdue regulations, from 33 to three.
 This results in the transposition deficit for regulations decreasing from 1.1% to 0.1%.
 Concerning open infringement cases, for Norway this number has slightly increased from 34 to 35. - Liechtenstein's deficit since the last Scoreboard in May 2018 decreased from 0.7% to 0.6%, with five directives that had not been fully transposed.
 All of these directives related to Driving Licenses.
 Four of these have been outstanding for two years or more.
-Liechtenstein has 10 open infringement cases. - The Authority has seen a decrease in the total number of infringement cases from 113 to 98.
+Liechtenstein has 10 open infringement cases. - In comparison, the average deficit among the EU Member States decreased from 0.9% in December 2017 to 0.7% in December 2018.
+Seven EU Member States still showed a deficit above 1%. - The Authority has seen a decrease in the total number of infringement cases from 113 to 98.
 45 of these cases concern the late transposition of directives or regulations, while 53 concerned the incorrect implementation and application of EEA law. - Each of the EFTA States must increase its efforts to ensure timely compliance with EFTA Court judgments.